yiihuang/yiihuang/README.md

 # Hi there 👋 I'm Yi

-- 🎓 Aspiring Data Scientist & Physicist, passionate about **AI for Science** — applying machine learning to accelerate discovery in physics, biology, chemistry, material science, and beyond.
+- 🎓 Aspiring Physicist & Data Scientist, passionate about **AI for Science** — applying machine learning to accelerate discovery in physics, biology, chemistry, material science, and beyond; also **Science for AI** - applying theoretical tools from, e.g., physics and neuroscience, to build better AI.
-- 🔭 I’m currently working on projects in data analysis, computer vision, and predictive modeling, with a strong focus on connecting **scientific problems with AI solutions**.
+- 🔭 I’m currently working on projects in data analysis, computer vision, and predictive modeling.
-- 🌱 I’m currently learning **Diffusion Models**, **Large Language Model (LLM) Transformer Architectures**, and **Reinforcement Learning algorithms** such as **GRPO**.
+- 🌱 I’m currently learning **Diffusion Models**, **Large Language Model (LLM) Transformer Architectures**, and **Reinforcement Learning algorithms**.
-- 💬 Ask me about AI for science, machine learning pipelines, model evaluation, and turning research problems into ML solutions.
+- 💬 Ask me about AI, science, machine learning pipelines, model evaluation, and turning research problems into ML solutions.
 - 📫 How to reach me: yihphysics at gmail.com
-- ⚡ Fun fact: I bridge my background in **theoretical physics** with modern **AI methods** to tackle complex scientific challenges.

 ---